apache/spark/docs/web-ui.md

 {:toc}

 ## Jobs Tab
-The Jobs tab displays a summary page of all jobs in the Spark application and a detailed page for each job.
+The Jobs tab displays a summary page of all jobs in the Spark application and a details page for each job.
 The summary page shows high-level information, such as the status, duration, and progress of all jobs and the overall event timeline.
-When you click on a job on the summary page, you see the detailed page for that job.
-The detailed page further shows the event timeline, DAG visualization, and all stages of the job.
+When you click on a job on the summary page, you see the details page for that job.
+The details page further shows the event timeline, DAG visualization, and all stages of the job.

 ## Stages Tab
-The Stages tab displays a summary page that shows the current state of all stages of all jobs in the Spark application, and, when you click on a stage, a detailed page for that stage.
+The Stages tab displays a summary page that shows the current state of all stages of all jobs in the Spark application, and, when you click on a stage, a details page for that stage.
 The details page shows the event timeline, DAG visualization, and all tasks for the stage.

 ## Storage Tab
-The Storage tab displays the persisted RDDs, if any, in the application.
-The summary page shows the storage levels, sizes and partitions of all RDDs, and the detailed page shows the sizes and using executors for all partitions in an RDD.
+The Storage tab displays the persisted RDDs and DataFrames, if any, in the application.
+The summary page shows the storage levels, sizes and partitions of all RDDs, and the details page shows the sizes and using executors for all partitions in an RDD or DataFrame.

 ## Environment Tab
 The Environment tab displays the values for the different environment and configuration variables,